Benjamin09/pizza-delivery-website/README.md

 This application is a demonstration of constructors and prototypes using JavaScript to create a movie tickets application.

 ## Setup

 Pizza Delivery Website
 Install address-book by cloning this repository.

 ## Technologies Used

 JavaScript, CSS, HTML, major use of objects

+## Known Bugs

+None.
+But we haven't really tested much, so if you find anything, let us know and we'll fix it and update the repo.

+## Support and contact details

+Come by during class if you have questions.

+## Technologies Used

+* Bootstrap
+* JQuery

 ### Legals
 Creator Benjamin Heflin